A guide on the Shetland Pony

 Feature and Behavior

 As well as the Shetland Pony being tough and adaptable and having a brave character, it is also very gentle (although it gave me a little nudge whilst taking snapshots at close up), has a good temper and by nature, it is very wise and smart.
-Some of these breeds, despite having good tempers and manners, may have a reputation for being too irritable, this may be because of their intelligence.
+Some of these breeds, despite having good tempers and manners, they may have a reputation for being too irritable.
+This maybe because of their intelligence.
 The pony will also make a good pet for many animal lovers.
 However, to breed one of these mammals, they require proper handling and the breeder must have good knowledge about them.
-Because they are small strong animals and rather, care must be taken on how to influence good behavior in these ponies, as well as maintaining discipline.
+Because they are small strong animals and smart, care must be taken on how to influence good behavior in these ponies, as well as maintaining discipline.
 It is not a good idea to spoil and pamper them.
 The good news is that the Shetland Pony is easy to train and handle as long as the correct procedure is followed.
-In some events such as carnivals and fairs, the ponies are used as riding ponies, so basic riding skills needs to be acquired before riding on one.
+In some events such as carnivals and fairs, the ponies are used as riding ponies, so basic riding skills needs to be acquired before riding on one of them.